joakimskoog/AnApiOfIceAndFire/AnApiOfIceAndFire/Content/Documentation/Documentation.md

 ### Versioning

-Custom media types are used in An Api of Ice And Fire to let consumers choose which **version** of the data they wish to receive.
+Custom media types are used in An API of Ice And Fire to let consumers choose which **version** of the data they wish to receive.
 This is done by adding the following type to the Accept header when you make a request.
 Note that media types are specific to resources, this allows them to change independently from each other.

 <div class="alert alert-dismissible alert-warning">